nuxt/image/docs/content/en/setup.md

 ---
 title: Setup
-description:
+description: 'Using image module in your NuxtJS project is only one command away ✨'
 category: 'Getting Started'
 position: 102
 ---

-Using image module in your NuxtJS project is only one command away ✨

 ## Installation

 Add `@nuxt/image` devDependency to your project: